voxeltheater/handbook/tech/lx-colorsource-par.md

 - PowerCON In/Out

-### DMX Personality
+### DMX Profile
-To change the personality, ensure the instrument is in DMX mode.
+To change the profile, ensure the instrument is in DMX mode.
 The fixture is in DMX mode if the display does not have a `:` on it.
 If it's not in DMX mode, press the `Mode` button to switch.

 Once the fixture is in DMX mode, press and hold the `Mode` button for 5 seconds.
 Then press the `Up`/`Down` buttons until the desired mode is selected.
 Then press `Mode` again to save the change.

-*When using QLab as the lighting console, we recommend operating in 6-channel Direct (`Dir`) Mode.*
+*When using QLab as the lighting console, we recommend selecting the 6-channel Direct (`Dir`) Profile.*

 | Address | Function  |
 | ------- | --------- |